How we can emerge stronger from the crisis

 The use of technologies such as smartphones, wearables, and social networks is not only changing the way we communicate, but also providing innovative ways to monitor our health and giving us better access to trusted information.
 Together, these advances are leading to a convergence of people, information, technology, and connectivity to sustainably improve healthcare and health outcomes.

 One thing seems certain: tomorrow’s healthcare will be based on collaborative ecosystems and will be increasingly geared to the individual needs of patients.
 According to a recent survey by Roland Berger of more than 500 health experts around the world, global spending on digital health is expected to reach EUR 979 billion by 2025.
 The majority of those surveyed also assume that the pandemic will accelerate the overall development by at least 2 years.

-This requires not only intelligent, digital systems, but also the cooperation of the various actors along the patient journey.
-That is also why we at XUND follow a partnership approach from the very beginning and work together with innovative start-ups such as Kenkou and Meetfox, but also technology companies such as A1 Telekom, Thieme and Garmin on innovative solutions for patient-centered healthcare.
+This requires not only intelligent digital systems but also the cooperation of the various actors along the patient journey.
+That is also why we at XUND follow a partnership approach from the very beginning and work together with innovative start-ups such as Kenkou but also technology companies such as A1 Telekom, Thieme, and Garmin on innovative solutions for patient-centered healthcare.

 Putting the patient first

-With our digital health assistant, we help patients to better understand their symptoms, get evidence-based feedback on possible causes and then connect them to the relevant point-of-treatment.
-Not only patients benefit from this, but also healthcare providers such as insurance companies, hospitals or pharmacies.
+With our digital health assistant, we help patients to better understand their symptoms, get evidence-based feedback on possible causes, and subsequently connect them to the relevant point-of-treatment.
+Not only patients benefit from this, but also healthcare providers such as insurance companies, hospitals, or pharmacies.
 With the medical engine behind XUND that we provide as an API solution, healthcare organizations themselves can be enabled to better understand their data, use diagnostic algorithms based on it and integrate a collaborative ecosystem into their offering.

 Ultimately, we want to be the operating system of tomorrow’s healthcare and help to holistically digitize the patient journey.